antgod/class-english/阅读/100x-enginer(100倍工作效率的工程师).md

 not all that motivating
 Typin’ the codez
-this is not the programming reality in any place where I have ever worked
+this is not the programming reality in any place where I have ever worked But to be frank, and I think I can say this here, for a skill we tend to brag about so much, we’re pretty damn bad at it.
+Industry Average: “about 15–50 errors per 1000 lines of delivered code.”
+He further says this is usually representative of code that has some level of structured programming behind it, but probably includes a mix of coding techniques.
+I say?—?we should avoid programming whenever we can and save the world from all those bugs we introduce every time we press a key in our IDE.
+I like stretch goals.
+They often lead to taking a step back and to big shifts in thinking.
 ```

 ambitious